ArronBeale/react-app-and-backend/README.md

-A simple React App to request data from the Star Wars API.
+A simple React App to fetch and post data to database.

 [Deployed Site](https://arronbeale.github.io/react-app-and-backend/)
 (Ctrl + click to open in new tab)